usf-progdata/hw-njie-DP/final_project/README.md

 ### Data folder

-- *raw_data folder*: you can find the original dataset, questionnaire, and codebook from this folder.
+- *raw_data folder*: you can find the generated dataset and codebook from this folder.

-- *doc folder*: you can find adminstrative documents from this folder.
+- *doc folder*: you can find questionnaires and IRB approval documents from this folder.

 ### Output folder